shuwen-o/codepath-prework/README.md

 Another challenge was during the submission itself - I spent quite a while figuring out and "debugging" my GIF recorded tool.
 Since the .
 Iterations (split into two, equal timing)

-3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) [YOUR ANSWER HERE] how the different sheets work together
+3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) [YOUR AhelloNSWER HERE] how the different sheets work together

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)
 [YOUR ANSWER HERE]